Louis Faidherbe: Conflict in the interior

-French military forces had previously avoided conflicts with the most powerful states in the area, the Toucouleur empire along the Niger River, and the Cayor in the south.
+French military forces had previously avoided conflicts with the most powerful states in the area, the Peul empire along the Niger River, and the Cayor in the south.
 By sending emissaries to sign protectorates with weaker states (Bubakar Saada of Bundu, King Samba of Khasso) and by completing the "pacification" of Casamance and the Wolof peoples through what is now northern Senegal, Faidherbe quickly came into direct conflict with these states.

-War with the Toucouleur
+War with the Fulanis of Fouta Toro

 To accomplish even the first part of his design, he had very inadequate resources, especially in view of the opposition from El Hadj Umar Tall, the Muslim ruler of the countries of the middle Niger.
 By advancing the French outposts on the upper Senegal, and particularly by breaking Umar Tall's siege of Medina Fort, Faidherbe stemmed the Muslim advance.
 Striking an advantageous treaty with Umar in 1860, Faidherbe brought the French possessions into touch with the Niger.
 He also brought into subjection the country lying between the Senegal river and Gambia.